Natural Environment KRA

 Our natural environment, including bushland, open spaces, the Swan Valley and the Swan River, is extremely important us.

-We are working hard to achieve these goals through seven of our services: emergency management, natural area management, park and reserve maintenance, recycling centres, sustainable environment, waste collection and robust education.
+We are working hard to achieve preserve our environment through seven of our services: emergency management, natural area management, park and reserve maintenance, recycling centres, sustainable environment, waste collection and robust education.

-To keep us on track and accountable to our goals, we have outlined our objectives in our Strategic Community Plan, and our natural environment focus areas in our Sustainable Environment Strategy.
+To keep us on track and accountable to our goals, we outlined our objectives in our Strategic Community Plan; and our natural environment focus areas in our Sustainable Environment Strategy.

-The Natural Environment KRA covers three main outcomes:
+The Natural Environment key result area (KRA) covers three main outcomes:

 • Protecting our natural ecosystems